These terms are commonly used in information about the MySQL Enterprise Monitor product.

 A test consisting of an expression and one or more threshold values that correspond to different alert levels.
 When the value of the expression reaches one of the threshold values, an event is generated.
 Depending on how you configure the rule, the event can result in an alarm, a notification, or both.

 See Also asset.

-A section of the Dashboard window that shows individual and groups of MySQL servers.
+A section of the UI window that shows individual and groups of MySQL servers.
 Significant aspects of the Server Tree include the host names of the servers (including the port number if different than the default), and the tooltip information when you hover the mouse pointer over an item in the tree.
-Selecting one or more items in the tree determines the scope of the information displayed in graphs, Heat Chart, and so on on the Monitor tab.
+Selecting one or more items in the tree determines the scope of the information displayed in graphs, Heat Chart, and so on the Monitor tab.